johanley/postscript-notes/README.md

 % redefine the moveto name, to change the behaviour /moveto {
-  % rescale the inputs from the problem domain to regular xy moveto-orig
+  % rescale the inputs from the problem domain to regular xy coords rescale-inputs  % some proc that you've defined moveto-orig     % call the built-in 'moveto' operator } def
-}
 ```

 ## Show the currentpoint